-The Company had interest rate hedges, with the Lender as the counterparty to the hedges that fixed LIBOR through maturity at 4.695%, 4.875% and 5.500% on the outstanding balance of the Term Loan, 75% of the outstanding balance of the Draw Term Loan and 25% of the outstanding balance of the Draw Term Loan, respectively.
-Based on the current LIBOR margin of 1.750% prior to the Amendment, the Company's interest rates had been: 6.445% on the outstanding balance of the Term Loan; 6.625% on 75% of the outstanding balance of the Draw Term Loan; and 7.250% on 25% of the outstanding balance of the Draw Term Loan.
+The Company had interest rate hedges, with the Lender as the counterparty to the hedges, that fixed LIBOR through maturity at 4.695%, 4.875% and 5.500% on the outstanding balance of the Term Loan, 75% of the outstanding balance of the Draw Term Loan, respectively.
+Based on the current LIBOR margin of 1.750% prior to the Amendment, the Company's interest rates had been: 6.445% on the outstanding balance of the Term Loan; 6.625% on 75% of the outstanding balance of the Draw Term Loan; and 7.250% on 25% of the outstanding balance of the Draw Term Loan; and 7.250% on 25% of the outstanding balance of the Draw Term Loan; and 7.250% on 25% of the outstanding balance of the Draw Term Loan; and 7.250% on 25% of the outstanding balance of the Draw Term Loan.

 The hedges had been effective as defined under applicable accounting rules.
 Therefore, changes in fair value of the interest rate hedges were reflected in comprehensive income.
 The Company would have been exposed to credit losses in the event of non-performance by the counterparty to the hedges.
-The Company paid \$191 and \$920 in aggregate quarterly settlement payments pursuant to the hedges in 2015 and 2014, respectively.
+The Company paid \$191 in aggregate quarterly settlement payments pursuant to the hedges in 2015.
 These payments were included in interest expense in the Company's Consolidated Statements of Income.
+See Notes 1(p) and 4.

 On May 7, 2015, the Company paid off the \$15,400 balance then outstanding on the Term Loan and Draw Term Loan, as well as paid \$500 to repurchase the related hedges, from cash on hand.
 The cost to repurchase the hedges was included in interest expense.
-The Company had no debt outstanding at December 31, 2016 or 2015.
-The Company had \$6,381 of letters of credit issued at December 31, 2016, which count as draws against the available commitment under the New Revolving Facility.
+The Company had no debt outstanding at December 31, 2017 or 2016.
+The Company had \$7,083 of letters of credit issued at December 31, 2017, which count as draws against the available commitment under the New Revolving Facility.